 Blood tests.
-Blood is tested for signs of infection and blood clotting abnormalities.
+Blood is tested for signs of infection, sickle cell disease, inflammation of blood

 Heart and blood vessel studies.
 Heart rhythm is checked with an electrocardiogram (ECG).
-Special imaging of the heart and blood vessels may also be done.
+A special ultrasound of the

 Treatment of stroke in children

-Intravenous (IV) fluids to avoid or reverse dehydration
+Intravenous (IV) fluids to avoid or reverse dehydration.
+Other treatment includes: